DealBreacker/Server_Startup_Script/README.md

 # Server_Startup_Script
-This is a script which will be the proctor and administrator for one or multiple Minecraft servers running on an Uuntu headless system
+This is a script which will be the proctor and administrator for one or multiple Minecraft servers running on an Uuntu headless system.
+Run "main.py" using "sudo python3 main.py".